Glossary

 - Sharp bookmakerA sharp bookmaker prices markets efficiently and accepts large bets, so its odds are a strong benchmark for fair value.

-- Soft bookmakerA soft bookmaker prices more for recreational players and runs promotions, so its odds are often beatable — the target of value and matched betting.
+- Soft bookmakerA soft bookmaker prices more for recreational players and runs promotions, so its odds are often beatable, making it the target of value and matched betting.

 - Handicap bettingHandicap betting gives one side a virtual start in goals, points or games, turning a lopsided match into a near-even market.